Turtlepaw/horizon-dashboard/readme.md

 - [ ] Render guilds with icons and more to the right in a container
 - [ ] Get API running & intergrate API with the dashboard
 - [ ] Create an embed page `/embed/create` and `/embeds`
-- [ ] Create a changelog on the site & in an markdown file
+- [ ] Create a changelog on the site
+- [x] Create a changelog in a markdown file